 There are several kinds of boats that you can choose to travel around this ruggedly beautiful and mountainous region from:

 For the tourists seeking thrill and adrenaline rush can opt for the fast Speedboats that travel from northern Antioquia (Necocli and Turbo) to the Caribean towns of Sapzurro and Capurganá.
 Tourists can find plenty of boat services such as ‘Lunas Castle’ especially for a sailing trip from Panama to Colombia for an average rate of $450-$650 for a 5-day trip which will include decent meals too!
 From Leticia you can also drive to Iquitos in Peru or Manaus in Brazil, which I heard is an interesting journey.

 Fancy a delightful cruise under the warm sun?
 You can easily find cruise ships traveling to Colombia that will usually make a stop at Cartagena.

 To be honest, I tried it only little in Colombia but it depends a lot on the region.
-In Bogota and the surrounding area the people are in a constant state of fear, it seems to be part of the city culture.
-Therefore it will be most unlikely that somebody will take you, unless you are a cute blonde girl with blue eyes.
-In rural regions although it is a different story.
-Many times I was surprised how lonely girls or elderly ladies where getting into my car without hesitation, but for the farming population without resources to even buy a bicycle, that seems to be normal.
+In Bogota and the surrounding area, the people are in a constant state of fear, it seems to be part of the city culture.
+Therefore it will be most unlikely that somebody will take you unless you are a cute blonde girl with blue eyes.
+In rural regions, though, it is a different story.
+Many times I was surprised how lonely girls or elderly ladies were getting into my car without hesitation, but for the farming population without resources to even buy a bicycle, that seems to be normal.